Home » Blog » All Recipes » Italian » Copycat Olive Garden Chicken Scampi

 • Red Onion

-• Angel Hair Pasta (or shape of choice)
+• Angel Hair Pasta (or shape of choice) – the more edges the pasta has, the more sauce you need to coat it

 This chicken pasta is made with chicken tenders, colored bell peppers, and red onion.
 It is tossed with angel hair pasta at the restaurant, but you could easily use any pasta you want (longer shapes are best here!).